 With its prime position on the banks of the Swan River, enviable climate, and relaxing lifestyle, Perth is packed with appeal.

-And do you know what makes the Western Australian capital even better?
-It’s within easy reach of a host of alluring destinations that are ideal for a short break.
+And do you know what makes the WA capital even better?
+It’s within easy reach of several alluring destinations that are ideal for a short break.

-Whether you’re a Perthian or just visiting the city, look a bit further afield and enjoy a quick getaway from Perth.
-There’s so much on offer.
+Whether you’re a Perthian or just visiting, look further afield and enjoy a memorable BIG4-inspired getaway.

 Escape the hustle and bustle of city life at Ledge Point.
 This small cray-fishing township, part of the Coral Coast region, presents the perfect opportunity to unwind with its coastal location and relaxing vibe.
 And it’s a great base to explore nearby treasure.